namhyk/jb-analysis/README.md

 Transition: A situation when a team regains posession of the ball after playing defense then moves the ball up the court before either team is able to get in position for plays.

+Defensive win shares: A measure of how much a team's defensive ability improves due to a player, scaled so that one defensive win share equals to one win contributed to the team's record.

 Turnover: When a player loses posession of the ball to the opposing team before a shot attempt is made.

 Regular season: The majority of the season, each team plays 82 games.